14 IDEAS FOR BETTER

 Consistent term usage throughout the dialogue, on-screen text and the manual is very important.
 This ensures coherency, eases translation and helps avoid any misunderstandings.

-• Language-specific jokes don't translate well
+• Language-specific jokes and references don’t translate well

 • Check your lengths